 Driving to Andy's sister's house to pick up the keys, we rolled down the windows to hear the cicadas.
 At our new apartment, three of our friends--John G., Misha and Emily helped unload the truck in the late summer heat.
 It was the best welcome back I could hope for.
 Even if I immediately got sick in the following days.

 2. My first trip to Yosemite

 As we decided to leave Oakland, we planned our last few weeks there, doing the things we had wanted to.
 So, the day after our moving away party, we woke up early and drove to Yosemite.
-Brooks didn't even know what to expect so the moments we stood in the park, in the valley surrounded by giant rocks, away from the crowds, unable, any of us, to do more than look and breathe, was better than any postcard could have warned us.
+Brooke didn't even know what to expect so the moments we stood in the park, in the valley surrounded by giant rocks, away from the crowds, unable, any of us, to do more than look and breathe, was better than any postcard could have warned us.

 3. Creative protest

-Seeing photos of friends at the Trump Rally in Louisiana, dressed to look like supporters but then acting as a barrier between black anti-Trump activists and security, was the most inspirational small gesture I had seen. in public.
+Seeing photos of friends at the Trump Rally in Louisiana, dressed to look like supporters but then acting as a barrier between black anti-Trump activists and security, was the most inspirational small gesture I had seen.
 As we get older, I am grateful for the friends who are still fighting in all the ways we know how--this time using the advantage of blending in to aid others who can't.